mmore500/professional-statements/teaching.md

 As I unfold my own career as a teacher and mentor, I look forward to refining and expanding my lens of educational allyship in order to better serve my students’ diverse journeys toward excellence in their professional objectives.
 I look forward to the opportunity to leverage my direct instruction experience in introductory programming, algorithm engineering, modern C++ software engineering, and professional commmunication courses.
 Additionally, I would be enthusiastic to build on my experience in curriculum design and develop or revamp courses exploring aspects of my research activities including WebAssembly compilation technologies, parallel/distributed computing, evolutionary computation, and artificial life.

+## References

+Freeman, Scott, et al. “Active learning increases student performance in science, engineering, and mathematics.”
+Proceedings of the national academy of sciences 111.23 (2014): 8410-8415.

+Stanich, Cynthia A., et al. “A new approach to supplementary instruction narrows achievement and affect gaps for underrepresented minorities, first-generation students, and women.”
+Chemistry Education Research and Practice 19.3 (2018): 846-866.

+Theobald, Elli J., et al. “Active learning narrows achievement gaps for underrepresented students in undergraduate science, technology, engineering, and math.”
+Proceedings of the National Academy of Sciences 117.12 (2020): 6476-6483

+Wieman, Carl E. “Large-scale comparison of science teaching methods sends clear message.”
+Proceedings of the National Academy of Sciences 111.23 (2014): 8319-8320.